Standards for Professional Architectural and Historic Surveys

 Methodology will almost always be the largest section of the research design.

 It will include expected fieldwork practices, such as the methods the surveyor plans to utilize when identifying resources.
 It will note the personnel involved in the project and what components of the survey they are responsible for (this is especially important if using assistance from volunteers or other persons who may not qualify as a professional.)
 The methodology will discuss where the survey begins and why and how it will progress.
 Most importantly, it will define which resources will be surveyed.
-For example, a survey may provide an inventory form for every resource within a survey boundary or only for those over 40 years of age.
+For example, a survey may provide an inventory form for every resource within a survey boundary or only those of a specific style or type if the survey is thematic.
 In addition to fieldwork practices, the methodology will discuss initial archival research and identify future sources of information.
 Local resources such as libraries, historic societies, and city offices must be included as a point of research.
 SHPO additionally recommends collecting oral histories from local residents where possible.
 Oral history is a particularly useful resource in small communities that may not have a lot of archival information available.
 The survey products (inventory forms, photography, maps, and the survey report) should also be described in this section, including their number and their recipients (SHPO, an agency, a town, etc.) Finally, the methodology should discuss any anticipated problems and how they will be addressed (foliage is obscuring resources for photography, lack of archival research available, strain on funding or time, etc.

 - Expected Results